Camp Bestival 2016. What an epic adventure.

 We saw so many things in such a short space of time.

 We spent hours, once again, in Lizzie’s Way which was bigger and better than ever before.
 It was a massive hit with the boys — especially the mud kitchen.
-There were so many lovely things to look at — and do — that I’ll create another post to show you all the photos I took.
+There were so many lovely things to look at — and do.
 It’s definitely a highlight for us, so really worth shouting about.

 We hung out for far too long in Caravanserai — my favourite haunt from last year — drinking cocktails and watching comedy.